Waste management and recycling

 There is a charge for plastic shopping bags issued by retailers at points of sale.
 Find out about the charge and the situations where you will not have to pay for plastic bags.

-Information about electrical and electronic waste material - WEEE.
+Information about waste from electrical and electronic equipment - WEEE.

 Retailers have to take back waste electric and electronic equipment (WEEE).
 Find out about the regulations governing take back and recycling of WEEE.